Jets in holding pattern awaiting Aaron Rodgers' decision

 Douglas has cleared cap space for a quarterback and other moves.
 The Jets restructured the contracts of C.J.
 Uzomah, Tyler Conklin, D.J.
 Reed and Laken Tomlinson, creating more than $18 million in room.
 They’ll also release Braxton Berrios, saving another $5 million.
 More moves are forthcoming.

 Aside from the most important position — quarterback — they need to strengthen the offensive line and add more playmakers.
-Cornerback Sauce Gardner has tried recruiting former Giant receiver Odell Beckham, Jr. The Jets were in attendance for Beckham’s workout Friday.
+Cornerback Sauce Gardner has tried recruiting former Giants receiver Odell Beckham Jr., and the Jets attended Beckham’s workout Friday.

 Center Connor McGovern will be a free agent.
-The Jets could pursue Browns center Ethan Pocic, Jake Brendel of the 49ers or Titans center Ben Jones.
-The Jets hired Keith Carter, formerly of Tennessee, to be their new offensive line coach so he knows Jones and what he can do.
+The Jets could pursue the Browns’ Ethan Pocic, the 49ers’ Jake Brendel or the Titans’ Ben Jones.
+The Jets hired Keith Carter, formerly of the Titans, to be their new offensive line coach, so he knows Jones and what he can do.

 Other Titans linemen who could be in play for the Jets are Aaron Brewer and Corey Levin as well as Eagles backup left tackle Andre Dillard, who was drafted when Douglas was Philadelphia’s VP of player personnel.

-On defense, Saleh has been consistent in saying he’d like to bring back most from the group that finished in the top five in many categories last season.
+On defense, Saleh has been consistent in saying he’d like to bring back most of the group that finished in the top five in many categories last season.

 The two most important free agents on the Jets’ defense are tackle Sheldon Rankins and linebacker Quincy Williams.
-Both want to return and the Jets want both of them back.
+Both want to return and the Jets want both back.

 Rankins was a big part of the Jets’ front four and Williams finished second to C.J.
 Mosley with 106 tackles.
 The hard-hitting Williams’ 12 tackles for loss tied his brother Quinnen for most on the team.
 The Jets hope to re-sign Quincy and lock up Quinnen long-term this offseason.